 “REM is your first aid of health,” explains Walker, “ It is your nocturnal therapist.”
 It is the space for you to process your emotions from the previous day.
 Lack of REM increases anxiety because you don’t get the opportunity to defrag your emotional reality.
 The more anxious you are the less you sleep creating more anxiety, it’s a vicious circle.

 A lack of sleep certainly doesn’t do our mood or memory any favours.
 “The brain needs to work twice as hard when suffering from sleep deprivation,” suggests Dr Lewis.
-“And negative things tend to be encoded into your memory better than positive experiences when you are sleep deprived, over time this can trigger depression.
+“And negative things tend to be encoded into your memory better than positive experiences when you are sleep deprived, over time this can trigger depression and the need for depression treatment.
 During states of exhaustion the brain has micro-sleeps, meaning parts of the brain, or the whole brain can briefly turn off while you think you are awake.”

 According to the National Institute of Neurological Disorders and Stroke getting used to a sleep-depriving schedule simply results in impaired judgment and reaction time; making driving, operating heavy machinery or surgery a focus of sleep health.
 Dr. Charles A. Czeisler, Professor of Sleep Medicine at Harvard Medical says, “We now know that 24 hours without sleep or a week of sleeping four or five hours a night induces an impairment equivalent to a blood alcohol level of .1%”, which means you are legally drunk!